debapriya9b/Milestoneproject2-map-leaflet/README.md

 #### EXISTING FEATURES

-- **Modal**: A Bootstrap4 modal containing the basic informations for volcano will show up while loading the page in the beginning.If the user click the 'Cross' sign of click on the "Dig in" button the main world map will showup.
+- **Modal**: A Bootstrap4 modal containing the basic informations for volcano will show up while loading the page in the beginning.If the user click the 'Cross' sign of click on the "Dig in" button the main world map will showup.User can get the same information in the navigation bar by clicking the "i" icon.
 - **World Map**: Leaflet map has been used with map-tile layer
 - **Data**: GeoJSON data has been used to show more than 1,510 volcanoes that have erupted in the last 10,000 years.
 - **Country Search**: (in Navbar)Used Leaflet Method flyTo which sets the view of the map (geographical center and zoom) performing a smooth pan-zoom animation to search volcanoes for a specific country.